Email or Call 800-951-4384 +1 570-965-2064

 Country: France • REMOVE

-Bruges to Paris or Paris to Bruges by S. Mather 2 years ago • Permalink/Reply
+Bruges to Paris or Paris to Bruges (copy) (no longer available)by Jim S. 2 years ago • Permalink/Reply

 Countries: Belgium, France

 Champagne Tour by Paul L. 2 years ago • Permalink/Reply

 The Zwaantje barge crew were most excellent - great accommodations, food and customer service!!
 I would take another bike and barge trip with this group....it was an experience of a lifetime!

 Champagne Tour by Fulton A. 2 years ago • Permalink/Reply

 Mega-kudos to the Zwaanje crew, headed by Martin.
 They're an extraordinary group.Our guide, Mintje, was good and well-intentioned, but she sometimes didn't grasp entirely the group's priorities.
 The route was fantastic -- scenery, length of rides, etc. The tours (champagne, brie, etc., were excellent, especially the family-owned company, Nowak.
 We learned things and had a lot of fun.We appreciated how Martin and Mintje responded to our requests for flexibility in developing distance options for less- and more-eager riders.Also, availability of electric bikes made it possible for spouses (of both sexes) to accompany on rides they usually wouldn't be able to do.
 We know electric bikes are controversial in some corners, but they made the trip possible for some of our group.One last thing ...
 TripSite's PDF summarizing the ride, proposing packing lists, giving directions and tips, was excellent.
 Congratulations.